Simplifying explicit subtyping coercions in a polymorphic calculus with effects

-Similarly, we complied polymorphic versions of the suite we previously used to benchmark the efficiency of compiler optimizations~\cite{10.1145/3485479}, with the results shown in Table~\ref{tab:graphsBenchmarks}.
-Similarly to the standard library, both the number of nodes, edges and monadic artifacts decreases with each simplification phase.
-The final result, where all simplifications are applied, is the same as the one obtained by manually monomorphising the benchmarks.
 One should notice the marked difference in the sizes of dirt and type constraints between the standard library and benchmarks.
 This is because the benchmarks are heavily skewed towards effects and handlers to showcase optimizations when inlining handlers, while the standard library is geared towards general purpose polymorphic functions (like \texttt{map} and \texttt{fold}).

 We can clearly see how progressive simplification phases reduce the size of the graphs down to zero.
 Dirt simplification phases do not reduce coercion parameters as those are irrelevant when compiling to OCaml anyway.
-However, they do reduce monadic artifacts as they allow purity based optimizations~\cite{10.1145/3485479} to kick in and reduce the number of generated binds by more than 60\% in favor of more efficient let bindings.
+However, they do reduce monadic artifacts as they allow purity based optimizations~\cite{DBLP:journals/pacmpl/KarachaliasKPS21} to kick in and reduce the number of generated binds by more than 60\% in favour of more efficient let bindings.
 As expected by Corollary~\ref{cor:toplevelCorrectness}, additional casts increase the number of monadic returns as more terminal values are recognized as pure and need to be lifted to be used in computations that remain monadic.
 Note that all those returns were present before, but in form of additional arguments to functions with coercion parameters.